Caravan Finance Australia :: News

 Record-Breaking Occupancy Rates for Australian Caravan Holiday Parks

-Recent data reveals that Australian caravan holiday parks have achieved record-high occupancy rates, underscoring the growing appeal of caravanning among Australians.
-This surge is attributed to successful promotional campaigns and an increasing desire for domestic travel experiences. - read more
+In December 2025, Australian caravan holiday parks experienced unprecedented occupancy rates, setting new records across all accommodation categories.
+This surge is largely attributed to successful promotional initiatives and a growing preference for domestic travel among Australians. - read more

 Caravan Loans Articles